kazuibasou/hyper-dk-series/README.md

 Then, for example, you can use 1st randomized hypergraph data for your purposes such as research or analysis by reading davis-southern-women_0_1_1_nverts.txt and davis-southern-women_0_1_1_nverts.txt.

 ### Notes
-- The folder `hyper-dk-series/data` contains five hypergraph data: contact-high-school, contact-primary-school, davis-southern-women, email-Enron, and NDC-classes.
+- The folder `hyper-dk-series/data` contains six hypergraph data: contact-high-school, contact-primary-school, davis-southern-women, email-Enron, example-hypergraph, and NDC-classes.
 The davis-southern-women were obtained from [here](https://networkx.org/documentation/stable/reference/generated/networkx.generators.social.davis_southern_women_graph.html?highlight=davis#networkx.generators.social.davis_southern_women_graph) (note that originally bipartite graph).
-Other hypergraph data were obtained from [Benson's datasets](https://github.com/arbenson/ScHoLP-Data).
+Other hypergraph data were obtained from [Benson's datasets](https://github.com/arbenson/ScHoLP-Data) and also were used in [<a href="https://arxiv.org/abs/2106.12162">our study</a>].
 - When *dv* <= 1, a generation of a randomized hypergraph is very fast.
 When *dv* = 2, a generation relatively takes time.
 When *dv* = 2.5, a generation further takes a longer time than that when *dv* = 2.
 For example, for randomizing the contact-high-school hypergraph one time, it approximately took 1 second when *dv* <= 1, 30 seconds when *dv* = 2, and 10 minutes *dv* = 2.5.
 The value of *de* (= 0 or 1) has no significant effect on the generation time.

 ## Reference